|

 clearly evident in his custom two wheelers.

-first stage of customizing when Tom trashed just about everything except
+of customizing when Tom trashed just about everything except the engine

-the engine and all visible components were then sent to Custom Metal Finishing
+and all visible components were then sent to Custom Metal Finishing and

 Tom Summers and Mark Swanberg commenced working on what in the beginning